blacksaildivision/lamponsteroids/README.md

 **users** - Handle users/groups management and enables sudo.

+**ssh** - SSHD hardening.

+**ntp** - Takes care of system timezone and NTP server.
+It uses Chrony for using NTP.

 **centos** - Takes care of system settings.
-Configure secure SSH.
 Set up firewall based on iptables.
 Disable Transparent Huge Pages.
 You can setup logrotate scripts with this role as well.

-**ntp** - Takes care of system timezone and NTP server.
-It uses Chrony for using NTP.

 **openssl** - Compile OpenSSL from source (1.1.0g)